 A paternal line, stretching father to father to father back through time, is traced using YDNA testing.
 This tests part of the DNA that only men have, and it is passed down almost unchanged from one generation to the next.

-Most DNA tests on the market today test autosomal DNA, which is the mixture you get from all of your ancestors.
-That can be great for finding living relatives, but tells you nothing about the distant past.
+Most DNA tests on the market today test autosomal DNA (see my DNA guide here), which is the mixture you get from all of your ancestors.
+That can be great for finding living relatives and ethnicity, but tells you nothing about your ancient past.

 For that, you need an mtDNA test or a YDNA test (or both).
 Be sure to check which test you are taking before you pay.